-• 520 Advanced Placement Physics 1 - Junior - 1 credit/full year
+• 520 Advanced Placement Physics 1 - Junior/Senior - 1 credit/full year

 This course is for qualifying students who have not taken physics at La Salle.
 This course is a rigorous college-level physics course that is to prepare students for college work in engineering and the sciences.
-Topics covered are similar to those covered in the first semester of Physics but at a much deeper level.
-Additional topics include Mechanical Waves, Sound, Rotational Dynamics, Angular Momentum and Electrostatistics.
-The course is structured to prepare students to take the Advanced Placement Physics I test.
+Topics covered are similar to those covered in first semester of Physics but at a much deeper level.
+Additional topics include rotational dynamics, and angular momentum.
+The course is structured to prepare students to take the Advanced Placement Physics 1 test.
 Junior students completing this course could then continue on their study of physics by taking AP Physics 2 (#521) or AP Physics C (#518).
 Note: As with all Advanced Placement courses at La Salle, students are expected to take the AP exam in May.